msjimc/RunningWindowsProgramsOnLinux/debian.md

 >$  wine --version
 wine-9.0

-However on a Debian 11.9 installation this install wine version 5.0 due to the packages available to the earlier build, it is sufficient to run most programs without issue.
+(However on a Debian 11.9 installation this install wine version 5.0 due to the packages available to the earlier build, it is sufficient to run most programs without issue.)

 <hr />

 ![Figure 2](images/debian_figure2.jpg)

-Figure 2
+Figure 2: Wine 9.0 is installed on Debian GNU/Linux trixie/sid

 <hr />